RedBloodCell1/neetcode/README.md

 # Day 22:

 - I skipped one or two day just because i already did like 6 leetcode question or more, but i just didn't document it because i am doing it in my work laptop.
 Today i did like 3 question on leetcode, pretty chill.
 I still keep my promise of Finishing at least 1 question everyday.
 See you guys tmr

+# Day 23:

+- Its pretty late, like 0:18 here, but i still need to keep my promise yeah?
+And yeah, I am not gonna do 1 easy question and go, Im gonna go with a question that is impactful.
+Doing heap (Design Twitter Feed).
+Lets go
+- Okay, neetcode video tell me that it is somewhat similar to merge k sorted list which is a hard problem. so i am gonna do that first for today.
+- Okay, another refresher, the merge k sorted list is an extension of merge two sorted linked lists.
+I am gonna do that again first.
+- I did 1 easy question as a refresher.
+I think that count as an impactful question.
+See you guys tomorrow